 Notice how the master bias above is much less noisy than the individual bias frame above.
 That was the point of stacking the individual bias frames: to reduce the prominence of the noise and bring out the true bias signal.
 This is also why using more bias frames is more helpful.

 Now, most of the features present in bias frames are based on row-like and column-like patterns present in the sensor.
-As a result, Pixinsight’s SuperBias algorithm takes advantage of this fact by taking your master bias frame and removing the non-row and/or non-column noise, while preserving the column or row features (you choose which, based on your individual master bias frame’s features).
+As a result, Pixinsight’s SuperBias algorithm takes advantage of this fact by taking your master bias frame and removing the non-row and/or non-column structure, while preserving the column or row features (you choose which, based on your individual master bias frame’s features).
 This should, in theory, leave you a “super” master bias frame that contains no noise but still has the bias signal; this mimics stacking an infinite amount of bias frames to leave no noise.

 The default settings work well here: